Donahue Street Portable Pump Station

 About

-This project includes constructing two temporary, underground sumps with two trailer-mounted portable pumps, and connecting the existing storm drainage system along Donahue Street to the sumps via new drainage structures and pipes.
+This project included two underground sumps with two trailer-mounted portable pumps, and connecting the existing storm drainage system along Donahue Street to the sumps via new drainage structures and pipes.
 The portable pumps are intended to be deployed prior to significant storms and pump stormwater through two pipes approximately 1,400 feet to a stormdrain structure adjacent to the Marin City Pond, located northeast of the Gateway Shopping Center.
-The stormwater will then be discharged into Richardson Bay.
+Stormwater reaching the structure is discharged into Richardson Bay.

 Timeline